krunalsshah/calendar/README.md

 Testing:
 * Chose Robolectric as I am already familiar and comfortable with it.
 * Relax visibilities of several fields for testing convenience.
 These can be avoided with dependency injection but I just keep it simple here.

+*Weather icons are from Meteocons set by Alessio Atzeni*